During challenging times like this, having a plan that helps us stay busy and feel more in control of our time can be very beneficial.

 Create a positivity plan for your week – ideas could include:

-physical activity – even though the days are getting shorter and colder, getting outside and getting active is so important for our physical and mental wellbeing.
+physical activity – getting outside and getting active is so important for our physical and mental wellbeing.
 Being outside helps to lower stress, reduce anxiety, and improve self-esteem

 connecting with loved ones – staying connected with family and friends is really important for our mental wellbeing.
 It can be a lifeline for those shielding or isolating, to help ease worries and combat loneliness

 doing something you enjoy – this could be something simple such as watching a movie or TV show, carving out some time to read or spend time in the garden.
 Perhaps to call a friend or spend time on a hobby.
 Whatever it is, having something to look forward to is a great way to help keep spirits up